Bummieboaxyl/Dual-App/README.md

 #### 👨‍💻 Author

-This project was designed and implemented as a demonstration of **end-to-end DevOps automation** using a Dual-app stack with shared resources.
+This project was designed and implemented as a demonstration of **end-to-end DevOps automation** using a dual-app stack with shared resources.